opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 }
 ```

-If you want to identify which of these clauses actually caused the matching results, name each query with name the `_name` parameter.
+If you want to identify which of these clauses actually caused the matching results, name each query with the `_name` parameter.
 To add the `_name` parameter, change the field name in the `match` query to an object: